jamesla/backgroundvideo/README.md

 Please use the github issue tracker and we will come back to you as soon as we can.

 ###Contribution
 There's lots of Android phones all with their own quirks so we'd love it if you could contribute and help us support all of the devices out there.

 ##How to run the demo
 ###
 ```
 git clone https://github.com/jamesla/backgroundvideo.git
 cd backgroundvideo/demo
-cordova plugin add io.iclue.backgroundvideo
-cordova plugin add cordova-plugin-console
 cordova platform add ios
 cordova run --device
 ```